ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-use-highlighting.dotnet.markdown

 * By default, the highlighted term is wrapped with the following html:
   `<b style="background:yellow">term</b>`

-* When searching for multiple different terms,
+* When requesting to highlight multiple terms,
-  the color returned for each different term will be in the following order:
+  the background color returned for each different term will be in the following order:

   - <span style="border-left: 10px solid yellow">&nbsp;</span>yellow,
   - <span style="border-left: 10px solid lawngreen">&nbsp;</span>lawngreen,